lareponse/badhat/add/badhat/doc/auth.md

 **Cons**:

 * Sends credentials in every request (use HTTPS)
-* Doesn’t support roles or advanced auth
+* Doesn't support roles or advanced auth
 * Tied to Apache/CGI config

 ---